jxmorris12/language_tool_python/README.md

 ## Configuration

 LanguageTool offers lots of built-in configuration options.
-See the LanguageTool [HTTPServerConfig](https://languagetool.org/development/api/org/languagetool/server/HTTPServerConfig.html) documentation for some

 ### Example: Enabling caching
 Here's an example of using the configuration options to enable caching.
 Some users have reported that this helps performance a lot.